hurunyi/VideoShield/README.md

 	--num_inference_steps 25
 ```

+Note:

-Note: You can also skip specifying *--model_path* (skip **Model Download**).
+- You can also skip specifying *--model_path* (skip **Model Download**).
 The script will automatically download the model to the default cache directory.
-Results will be saved in the ./results directory.
+- The generated watermarked videos and watermark information will be saved in the ./results directory.

 ### 2. Temporal Tamper Localization